wp-plugins/solidopinion-comments/readme.txt

 == Installation ==

 1. Upload 'Solidopinion-comments' via WordPress  dashboard (Plugins/Add new/Upload/Choose path to solidopinion-comments 'zip' archive/ click 'Install now' button)
-2. Activating plugin  through 'Plugins' menu in WordPress: <br>
+2. Activating plugin  through 'Plugins' menu in WordPress:
-1) click 'Please configure plugin to enable SolidOpinion Comments on your site' link.<br>
+* click 'Please configure plugin to enable SolidOpinion Comments on your site' link.
-2) Create an account on Solidopinion by signing up (with SolidOpinion or with social networks) or Log in if you already have a SolidOpinion account.<br>
+* Create an account on Solidopinion by signing up (with SolidOpinion or with social networks) or Log in if you already have a SolidOpinion account.
-3) Add new integration by creating new site (specify your site URL, title and shortname).<br>
+* Add new integration by creating new site (specify your site URL, title and shortname).
-4) Activate SolidOpinion comments on your site.<br>
+* Activate SolidOpinion comments on your site.

 More documentation
 Go to http://help.solidopinion.com/

 == Frequently Asked Questions ==

-= Am I able to keep my existing comments?
+= Am I able to keep my existing comments? =

 Yes, to import comments from other commenting systems please contact us by live chat on http://solidopinion.com/ or send us email to support@solidopinion.com.